Average lifting capacity of men

 Advanced: 155–185 lb

-It heavily trains the triceps, shoulders, and stabilizing muscles required for barbell lifts.
+It heavily trains the triceps, shoulders, and stabilizing muscles.

 Great for beginners trying to develop much muscle, improve form, and reduce the risk of injury.